HomeDing/homeding.github.io/elements/ntptime.md

 ## Element Configuration

-The following properties are available for configuration of the element:
+The following properties are available for configuration of the element.

+<object data="/element.svg?ntptime" type="image/svg+xml"></object>

 **ntpServer** - The hostname of the ntp server to be used like `"pool.ntp.org"`